 O'Hara Nature Center

-The O'Hara Nature Center is a brand new building being constructed at the Mountain Road entrance to the newly expanded Irvington Woods.
+The O'Hara Nature Center is a new building located at the Mountain Road entrance to the newly expanded Irvington Woods.
 Located at 170 Mountain Road, the building has been erected and the finishing touches are being added with the official opening expected to be Spring 2012.
 Once open, the building and its parking lot will act as a gateway to the Peter Oley Trail System within the Irvington Woods and will serve as a focal point for nature studies and programs.

 Old Croton Aqueduct